Home ยป Clay Art Projects ยป Fun Turtle Pinch Pots For Kids

 Have kids push one hole with their thumbs as far as they can go without going through.

-Step 4: Create Pinch Pot
+Step 4: Create A Pinch Pot

 Use your hands to pinch around the edge and make sure not to make walls too thin.
 The walls should probably be around 1/8” thick to support the shell when flipped over.

-Step 5: Flip Pinch Pot Over
+Step 5: Flip The Pot Over

 Lightly push on the pot to make sure it is resting evenly.
 You can also take a little water and smooth out any cracks or bumps.